-There exists a lot of confusion and mis-information regarding Earthing of intrinsically safe circuits giving the misconception that Earthing is difficult to achieve.
-In practice with a clear understanding of what the earthing seeks to achieve the solution is usually fairly straightforward.
+There exists a lot of confusion and misinformation regarding Earthing of intrinsically safe circuits giving the misconception that Earthing is difficult to achieve.
+In practice with a clear understanding of what the earthing seeks to achieve the solution is usually relatively straightforward.
 When the term intrinsic safety earth is used it usually relates to Zener barriers, whereas isolation interfaces earthing is more in line with standard process/instrument earths.

-The zener barrier, standing alone, controls with certainty the maximum values of voltage and current available between its output terminals which will be connected to the hazardous area circuit.
+The Zener barrier, standing alone, controls with certainty the maximum values of voltage and current available between its output terminals which will be connected to the hazardous area circuit.
 However, without a further connection, it cannot control the potential which may occur between either of its output terminals and local earth in the hazardous area.

 As accidental earth faults in the hazardous area are considered liable to occur, then this further earth connection is an essential ingredient in ensuring that the system is in fact intrinsically safe.

-EN 60079-14 clause 16.2.3 tell us that the zener barrier earth terminals should be
+EN 60079-14 clause 16.2.3 tell us that the Zener barrier earth terminals should be:

 Note the above applies to TN-S systems only (separate neutral and earth conductors in the hazardous area), i.e. not TN-C systems in which both earthing and neutral power return share the same conductor, nor IT systems in which the supply neutral is not directly earthed.